-- 1. How to eliminate (SP-SUBSUMPTIONS), the subsumption rule for sessions. - 2.
-How to define an algorithmic version of (SP-ITERATION), the rule for Kleene star. - 3.
-How to eliminate (SP-SUBSUMPTIONG), the subsumption rule for global types.
+- (1) How to eliminate (SP-SUBSUMPTIONS), the subsumption rule for sessions. - (2) How to define an algorithmic version of (SP-ITERATION), the rule for Kleene star. - (3) How to eliminate (SP-SUBSUMPTIONG), the subsumption rule for global types.

-We address each problem in order and discuss the related rule in the next sections.
+We address each problem in order and discuss the related rules in the next sections.